 You must have a management strategy in place, and be able to refer the patient immediately to an ophthalmologist within the limited window of opportunity to reverse the effect – after complete central retinal artery occlusion, the retinal survival time is 60-90 minutes.

 Although a quick intra-occular injection hyaluronidase has been successful in dissolving the filler and preventing permanent blindness, there is no agreed method for reversing central retinal artery occlusion from fillers.
 Some advanced courses will cover central retinal artery occlusion, and advise using the latest medical knowledge.

-Googling “risks of dermal fillers” brings up the following NHS summary:
+At the time of writing, Googling ‘risks of dermal fillers’ brings up the following NHS summary:

-So, with only superficial research, one might be led into thinking that beyond a minor risks, fillers are safe — regardless of who is injecting.
+So, with only superficial research, one might be led to think that beyond minor risks, fillers are safe — regardless of who is injecting.
 Clearly, however, patient outcomes can be much worse.

 Ultimately, only with proper medical training can the far more potentially devastating risks be minimised in the first place.
 Are you prepared for such a crisis?